 It’s commonly accepted that ADR has replaced trials.
 The study’s coauthor, professor Shari Diamond of the Pritzker School of Law at Northwestern University, said there’s a sense of ambivalence among trial attorneys who might enjoy going to trial but also have an obligation to get the best result for their client — sometimes meaning looking to ADR rather than trial.

 But in Colorado, specifically, some statutory challenges have also played a role in determining whether a case should go to court, said Colorado Trial Lawyers Association President Debbie Taussig.
+Statute requires that whoever goes to trial and loses can get assessive judgment of cost from the opposing side.
+Further, a separate statute says that in certain cases, a plaintiff may have to pay attorney’s fees.

 “I think those statutes, in Colorado, play a huge role as to why there aren’t more jury trials,” Taussig said.